Lady Churchill's Aid to Russia medallion

 This medallion had originally been produced to commemorate the marriage of Tsar Nicholas II and Maria Feodorovan in 1896.
 It was donated years later to the Soviet Red Cross who insisted that Lady Churchill keep it, in recognition of everything she had done for the people of Russia.

-With our Keep Churchill at Chartwell appeal we want to preserve not only Winston’s legacy here, but also that of his wife Clementine.
+By achieving the goals of the Churchill's Chartwell appeal we intend to preserve not only Winston’s legacy here, but also that of his wife Clementine.
 She was Winston’s rock; helping him to make some of his most difficult decisions and helping him through the hardest times.
 By his own admission, she had made ‘my life & any work I have done possible’.
 She was also a leader in her own right and this medallion is testament to this.